amir734jj/ef-core-repository/README.md

 Notes:

-- "Id" should by a
+- "Id" has a constraint of `: struct`, which means it accepts all primitive types, `GUID` and `String`.